Al-Mclellan/Production-Project/README.md

 Project idea: To create a hacktivity module that creates a vulnerable system with a software that hasn't been created before using Puppet.

 ### TO-DO:
+- Create a Working Title based on the idea.
+- Look at Aims and Expectations of the project.
 - Start Filling in Risk Register and GAIT Document.
 (Start Soon: [10/10/2024])
 - Start Specification Document to be submitted in November 2024.
 - Write about what documents to look as research.